KIRANKUMAR7296/JavaScript/README.md

 var x = null;
 var array = [5, "Hi", true, 7.7];   # Object
 ```

 ### What is Separation of concern ?

-- Javascript should be written in seperate page with `.js` extension.
+- Javascript code should be written in seperate page with `.js` extension.
+- In same way CSS is also written on another page it is just called on html page.
+- It helps to keep the page clean.

 ### What is Hoisting ?
 - `Default` bahaviour of Javascript where all the `Variables` and `Functions` declarations are moved on the top.